somtee-tech/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a function that checks for lowercase character.
-Prototype: int _islower(int c);
+Write a function that checks for alphabetic character.
+Prototype: int _isalpha(int c)